lliehu/reactive-l10n-test-vuejs/README.md

 ### Want to research

+* Do changes to translation files update automatically to the UI?
 * Look into the reason why translations are automatically updated in the UI when language changes.
 * Look into how vue-i18next npm package handles reactive localization.
 * How does vue integration for Leaflet (npm packages) deal with localization?
 Or do they at all?